 “Cricket has surrounded me my whole life.
-My father, Lala Amarnath, was the first Indian to score a Test century, I am a former first-class cricketer and am now a cricketing media personality.
+My father, Lala Amarnath, was the first Indian to score a Test century.
+I am a former first-class cricketer and am now a cricketing media commentator and personality.

 I authored ‘The Making of a Legend - Lala Amarnath - Life & Times’, in order to bring forth glimpses of a bygone era of Indian Cricket.

 Now, with the help of some of India’s Cricketing Legends, I have authored the World’s first interactive publication ‘India’s Greatest Test Cricket Achievements – Top Ten Defining Moments and Best XI Players’.”